 Benefits and Perks

-As part of compensation, US Security Associates, Inc. gives paid vacation to one in three workers and paid sick leave to one in ten employees.
-US Security Associates, Inc. helps its workers sock away funds for retirement, offering plans such as a 401(k) plan and a company pension plan.
-Around half of workers have health insurance, and benefits for more than two-fifths of workers also include dental insurance.
-Perks also include a subsidized cell phone, a casual working environment, and life insurance.
+Workers wishing to put aside retirement money are in luck; US Security Associates, Inc. sponsors various plans such as a 401(k) plan and a company pension plan.
+More than two-fifths of workers have health insurance, and benefits for about two-fifths of workers also include dental insurance.
+US Security Associates, Inc. also dishes out privileges such as a casual working environment, a subsidized cell phone, and life insurance.